dmatavel/caesar_cipher/README.md

     make caesar_cipher

-It is expected that an executable named **caesar_cipher** to be created.
+An executable named **caesar_cipher** will be created.
 After that, run the program with:

     ./caesar_cipher